bodrick/awesome/README.md

 ## AutoHotkey

-*   [mirtlecn/GridMove](https://github.com/mirtlecn/GridMove) - A window manager utility on Windows.
-A fork version of JGPaiva's GridMove with additional features and fixes.
 *   [jgpaiva/GridMove](https://github.com/jgpaiva/GridMove) - GridMove is a program that aims at making windows management easier.
 It helps you with this task by defining a visual grid on your desktop, to which you can easily snap windows.
 *   [aRTy42/POE-ItemInfo](https://github.com/aRTy42/POE-ItemInfo) - Item Info Script for Path of Exile
 *   [maestrith/AHK-Studio](https://github.com/maestrith/AHK-Studio) - Created with AHK Studio